A Lotte Data – Minecraft Data Pack

 • Zombies and zombie villagers have a higher chance of dropping raw iron as a rare drop compared to vegetables.

-• Zombie villagers have a higher chance of (deepslate) emerald ore compared to emeralds.
+• Zombie villagers have a higher chance of dropping (deepslate) emerald ore compared to emeralds.

 • Zombified Piglins may drop more gold nuggets, have a higher chance of dropping cooked porkchop compared to rotten flesh, and a higher chance of dropping gold ingots.